apache/singa-doc/docs-site/docs/source-repository.md

 - https://gitbox.apache.org/repos/asf?p=singa.git

-There is a Github mirror at
+There is a GitHub mirror at

 - https://github.com/apache/singa